-Chris Wilder became manager of his boyhood club Sheffield United in May 2016 and led them to the Premier League in his third season in charge, after overseeing two promotions.
+Chris Wilder became manager of his boyhood club Sheffield United in May 2016 and led them to the Premier League in his third season in charge, after overseeing two promotions, before leaving the club in March 2021.

 Born in Sheffield, Wilder was a ball boy at Bramall Lane, and his first appearances in the Football League came with the Blades after he joined them in 1986.